M4RZB4Ni/Flutter-MVVM-Clean-Architecture/README.md

-# Communere
+# Image Handler based On Flicker's API and Flutter leverage on MVVM and Clean Architecture for Mobile

 ## Overview
-Communere is a Flutter project developed as a technical test by Hamidreza Marzbani.
-The project focuses on [Using Flicker's API to fetch recent images and search between Flicker's images].
+This is a Flutter project developed as a technical test by **Hamidreza Marzbani**.
+The project focuses on **Using Flicker's API to fetch recent images and search between Flicker's images**.

 ## Table of Contents
 - [Architecture](#architecture)